ehw-fit/nascaps/README.md

 # NAScaps
 A Framework for Neural Architecture Search to Optimize the Accuracy and Hardware Efficiency of Convolutional Capsule Networks.
 This repository provides source codes and [the best-found solutions](chroms/README.md) from neural architecture search of convolutional capsule networks.
-For more detail please follow [a paper](https://arxiv.org/abs/2008.08476).
+For more detail please follow [our paper](https://arxiv.org/abs/2008.08476).
 If you used these results in your research, please refer to the paper

      MARCHISIO Alberto, MASSA Andrea, MRAZEK Vojtech, BUSSOLINO Beatrice, MARTINA Maurizio and SHAFIQUE Muhammad.
 NASCaps: A Framework for Neural Architecture Search to Optimize the Accuracy and Hardware Efficiency of Convolutional Capsule Networks.
 In: IEEE/ACM International Conference on Computer-Aided Design (ICCAD '20).
 Virtual Event: Institute of Electrical and Electronics Engineers, 2020, p.
 9. ISBN 978-1-4503-8026-3.